 I'm passionate about building innovative digital products people love.

-Over the past 12 years I've built web-based tools for non-profits, art collectors, bike shares, e-commerce companies.
-I am currently building tools for a healthcare services business to address root causes of health for underserved populations and working on a personal project.
+Over the past 12 years, I've built web-based tools for non-profits, art collectors, bike shares, e-commerce companies.
+I am currently building tools for a healthcare services business to address root causes of health for underserved populations and working on a personal project to help people quickly prepare for meetings.

-I created this tool to help me manage the information I need to do my job.
+Your information filtration system.
 Kelp infers associations between information, such as between a person, a meeting with the person and document edits by the person.
 It then uses those relationships to surface relevant documents when you need them most.
 Kelp prioritizes privacy by running entirely on the user’s computer.

 Founding team member helping build a scalable solution to address the root causes of health for underserved urban populations.
 I ran the engineering team and am currently a principal engineer.